Costaki33/TISAT/README.md

 ```python
 python3 inj_pandas.py 0
 ```
+If you close the code and rerun, the script will automatically pick up where you left on and plot the next plot in the earthquake order of events.
+For example, if you stopped on earthquake 23, the code will start on earthquake 24.
+This can be modified in the code get_starting_index() function.

 #### Method 2
 Method 2 allows the user to choose any given earthquake and the script will plot independently.